tmarette/biclusterVisualization/README.md

 Visualizing Overlapping Biclusterings and Boolean Matrix Factorizations. (to be published)

-If you want to use basso clustering algorithm, extract `includes/basso-0.5.tar.gz` and follow the setup instructions.
+If you want to use basso clustering algorithm, extract `includes/basso-0.5.tar.gz`.
+Once the archive is extracted, follow the installation instructions at `includes/basso-0.5/README`.

-See `requirements.txt` for Python packages requirements.
+For Python packages requirements, see `requirements.txt`.

 ## Execute the code